Dannygelb Logo Landscape Transparent 500px

 Disciplinary meetings are called by employers if they have an alleged example of misconduct or a performance issue that they want to investigate or discuss with you.
 For this meeting to be fair on you, your employer must give you written notice of the meeting, stating at a minimum:

-1. that it is a disciplinary meeting
+1. That it is a disciplinary meeting

-2. the time and date of the meeting
+2. The time and date of the meeting

-3. the allegations they are making against you
+3. The allegations they are making against you

-4. the possible outcomes of the meeting
+4. The possible outcomes of the meeting

-5. that you are entitled to bring a support person to the meeting.
+5. That you are entitled to bring a support person to the meeting.

 You have the right to reschedule the meeting if your support person cannot make the time that your employer proposes.
 If your employer fails to include all of the above in the notice, then the meeting may be unfair and unjust on you and you may have grounds for a personal grievance.